Hahn-Software/HahnCargoSim/README.md

 ## The challenge:

+We want you to write an application (back- and frontend), that uses the given simulation api.
+Your backend, written in .net6 or above, should handle the following use cases:
+- Receive orders via RabbitMQ and decide on accepting them or not.
+- Navigate transporters to fulfill the accepted orders.
+- Buy new transporters, when it is beneficial.

+The backend should implement your strategy to do all the use cases automatically, without required interactions from a user.
+The overall goal of this strategy is of course to earn coins.

-We want you to write a frontend in either Angular or React, that allows you to log into the “Hahn Cargo Simulation”.
-After the login there should be an option to start / stop the simulation and to create Orders (for debug purposes).
-Also, this frontend should visualize what your transporter automation in the backend is doing.
+Your frontend write in either Angular or React, should allow the user to log into the “Hahn Cargo Simulation”.
+After the login there should be an option to start / stop the simulation.
+(There can be other options for debug purposes e.g. to create Orders.)

-When the simulation is started, your program (written in .Net6 or above) should automate everything from accepting orders and moving transporters, to buying new transporters.
-All that can be done by using the simulations API.
-So just hit start and watch your program make coins.
+When the simulation is started, the frontend should visualize what your automation in the backend is doing.
+Feel free to display what you think is great for a user, but at a minimum we want to see the updating coin amount, the owned transporter and there status, as well as the accepted orders.

-Your Application should be startable with a docker-compose and checkable.
+Your Application should be start able with a docker-compose and checkable.
 It also should have a repository with a git history.

-Finally, record a video declaring your application (in english).
+Finally, record a video declaring your application (in English).

+Additional remarks:
+- Your application will most likely look somewhat like this: [Hahn Server] <-> [your backend] <-> [your frontend]
+- We know that there are a lot of packages available.
+But choose them carefully, since we want to hire you, not the package author.

 ## The technical background: